Actindo-AG/Documentation/PIM/UserInterface/03g_Settings.md

 - [ADD AND GO BACK]
   Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed, when the checkbox of at least one attribute is selected.
 The *Add defining attributes* view is closed.
 The defining attributes are displayed in the box *Attributes (defining)*.

-The list displays all available differing attributes.
+The list displays all available changeable attributes.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.